-The course costs £60 plus a booking fee.
+The course costs £80.
 For this, you get six 2 hour sessions, based at our site in Fell Foot Park, in our training quads.
 Our courses are run by our team of highly qualified Level 2 coaches and Learn to Row instructors to give you top-notch coaching in technique, boat handling and safety.

 Questions to help you decide:

 Do I need the fitness level of an Olympic athlete to enjoy rowing?

 No, not unless you want to row in the Olympics.
 We have club members who train hard to compete at a high level but we also have lots of recreational rowers who just enjoy being on the water with friends, getting a little exercise.
 There are opportunities to compete in novice races where the emphasis is mainly on fellowship and fun but be warned, recreational rowers can sometimes discover a hidden competitive side!